xupgit/Zynq-Design-using-Vivado/README.md

   This lab guides you through the process of creating and adding a custom peripheral to a processor system by using the Vivado IP Packager.
 You will create an AXI4Lite interface peripheral.

-  You will extend the Lab 2 hardware design by creating and adding an AXI peripheral (refer to LED_IP in Figure 1) to the system, and connecting it to the LEDs on the Zynq board you are using.
+  You will extend the Lab 2 hardware design by creating and adding an AXI peripheral to the system, and connecting it to the LEDs on the Zynq board you are using.
 You will use the IP Packager to generate the custom IP.
 Next, you will connect the peripheral to the system and add pin location constraints to connect the LED display controller peripheral to the on-board LED display.
 Finally, you will add BRAM Controller and BRAM before generating the bitstream.

   <p align="center">
   <img src ="/pics/Readme/l3view.jpg" width="80%" height="80%"/>